wynnebarsanti/Cville_Restaurant_Finder/README.md

 ## Purpose

-The purpose of this project is to return a list of Charlottesville Restaurants based on user input.
+The purpose of this project is to return a list and a map of nearby Charlottesville Restaurants based on user input.

 ## Available Scripts